arangodb/arangodb-php/README.md

 * ArangoDB database server
 * PHP version 5.3 or higher

+The PHP driver currently is on version 1.1, which is also ArangoDB's current stable version.
+Please note that if you use other versions of ArangoDB, you should use a matching PHP driver version.

 # Using ArangoDB with PHP

 To use ArangoDB as a data store in your PHP project, use the [ArangoDB PHP client](https://github.com/triAGENS/ArangoDB-PHP)